HR Advice Hub

 Are The Statutory Sick Pay Changes Confirmed?

-The direction of travel for statutory sick pay reform is clear within the Employment Rights Bill 2025, but some details are still being finalised.
+The direction of travel for statutory sick pay reform is clear within the Employment Rights Act 2025, but some details are still being finalised.

 Large employment law reforms are typically introduced in stages, with secondary legislation and detailed guidance following the main Act.